 To begin, when the yield curve is positive (normal), investors may expect economic growth which can lead to inflation and generally higher interest rates.
 Higher interest rates are negative for longer maturities, so they demand a higher yield to compensate for this risk.

 For example, since the financial crisis in 2008, investors have been expecting economic growth and higher interest rates.
 These expectations have therefore resulted in a positive sloping yield curve.
 Therefore, when the yield curve is positive, longer-term Treasury bonds pay investors higher interest rates.
 This is because long-term bonds pose a higher risk to investors than short-term bonds, simply because your money will be held for a longer period of time.
 Ultimately, this creates more risk, and any negative or major economic activity may impact the value of your bond.
 This can also bring about a more attractive bond investment.

 For example, let's say we have Investor A that purchases a 2-year government bond, and Investor B that purchases a 10-year government bond.
 These bonds were purchased at the same time.
 One year passes and the government begins to issue higher interest rate bonds.
 Unfortunately, this hurts the value of both 2-year and 10-year bonds both investors purchased, as they are now less attractive.

-However, Investor A with the 2-year bond would not be concerned, as he/she will get the full amount borrowed by the government (aka face or par value) in one year when it matures.
+However, Investor A with their 2-year fixed-rate bond would be much less concerned, as they would get the full amount borrowed by the government (aka face or par value) in one year when it matures.
 Investor A could then move into the more attractive higher interest rate bond.